Barbie: Mariposa and Her Butterfly Fairy Friends: Marketing

 Mattel released a range of merchandise, and held events to promote Barbie: Mariposa.
 The main doll that was marketed was the Barbie Mariposa Magic Wings Doll.
 The doll had purple wings that could open up into pink sparkly wings by pressing a button on the dolls back.
 This doll was marketed with a television commercial prior to the movies release.

 The Barbie Mariposa line also included a Willa doll; color change Rayna and Rayla dolls; a Prince doll; a Queen doll; the Flutterpixies dolls assortment; and mini-character giftsets.
 Other items in the toy collection included a Mariposa 'styling head', and wearable 'karaoke wings' Mattel also released Barbie Mariposa dress-up sets including glittery butterfly wings and fashion accessories including a tiara, fake make-up in a Butterfly shaped tote, and pretend jewelry.
 Random House, Scholastic and Reader's Digest released a range of coloring, activity and story books based on the film.
 Oregon Scientific and Mattel released the Barbie Mariposa Learning Laptop, which featured a LCD screen and an ALPHA numeric keyboard.
 It contained eight learning games including counting, colors, shapes, and ABCs.

 Mattel co-hosted a "Butterfly Ball" on February 22, 2008, at the Children's Hospital Los Angeles with the Lollipop Theater Network.
-The event had an butterfly fairy garden theme.
+The event had a butterfly fairy garden theme.
 The children attending enjoyed an advance viewing of the DVD and were gifted with special EB Butterfly Necklaces designed by actors Courteney Cox and David Arquette to support the EB (Epidermolysis Bullosa) Medical Research Foundation.
 An actress dressed as Mariposa announced a $20,000 donation to the Lollipop Theater Network and interacted with the children.